alexbirkett/express-dry-router/README.md

 # express-dry-router

-A don't repeat yourself express router for people who hate typing things more than once.
+An express router for people who hate repeating themselves.

 If we consider a typical route in an express app: